wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Checking whether a header is present in the request

 Applications sometimes need to check the availability of a header before proceeding to something like reading the header value.
-You can use the **hasHeader**  function in the request object for this purpose.
+You can use the `hasHeader`  function in the request object for this purpose.

 #### Examples

-- Checks if a particular HTTP header (**content-length**) exists, given the header name:
+- Checks if a particular HTTP header (`content-length`) exists, given the header name:

   ```ballerina
   request.hasHeader("content-length")
   ```

-- Checks if a particular HTTP header (**content-length**) exists by passing a variable (**contentLength**) containing the header name.
+- Checks if a particular HTTP header (`content-length`) exists by passing a variable (`contentLength`) containing the header name.
 Note the omission of the double quotes:

   ```ballerina
   request.hasHeader(contentLength)
   ```

-### Reading the JSON Payload of the request
+### Reading the JSON payload of the request

 JSON is a common content type used for HTTP communication.
-You can use the request variable’s **getJsonPayload** function to read the JSON payload sent with the HTTP request.
-Note that the **getJsonPayload** function’s return type is **json|ClientError**.
+You can use the request variable’s `getJsonPayload` function to read the JSON payload sent with the HTTP request.
+Note that the `getJsonPayload` function’s return type is `json|ClientError`.

 #### Example